Master's in Health Services Administration (MHA)

 NLU's MHA degree program is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).

-The Master of Health Services Administration program is offered at our Illinois campuses, on-site at NLU's Tampa, Florida center, and online.
+The Master of Health Services Administration program is offered on-site at NLU's Tampa, Florida Regional Center, as well as online.
 Florida residents who choose the online format will join a diverse community of learners from Chicago and across the nation.

-The Master of Health Services Administration curriculum appears below.
-It includes 13 courses totaling 37 semester hours of credit and can be completed in about 22 months.
-The College of Management and Business will review graduate hours completed at accredited institutions and may transfer up to 9 hours maximum toward the Master of Health Services Administration.
+The Master of Health Services Administration curriculum includes 13 courses and can be completed in about 22 months.
+The School of Business and Management will review graduate hours completed at accredited institutions and may transfer up to a maximum of nine hours toward the Master of Health Services Administration degree.